Juhani

 Concerning

-quality assurance QA, it was understood at Sonera that this, too,
+QA, it was understood at Sonera that this, too,

 was to be utilized innovatively.
 QA could not be based solely on

 customer's stated requirements.
-Quality assurance provided information
+QA provided information

 of process effectiveness and efficiency tailored to the needs of